Do banks offer nurse home loan discounts?

 - 80% of the property value: This is an ideal amount as you won’t need to pay LMI.
 However, you’ll need a 20% deposit.
 This means you’ll need a $100,000 deposit to borrow $500,000 at 80% Loan to Value Ratio (LVR).

-- 85% of the property value: Unlike for higher LVR loans, the lending criteria for borrowing 85% are less strict and LMI is significantly cheaper.
-In some cases, some lenders may even waive the LMI premium.
-Lenders prefer those with a 15% deposit.
+- 85% of the property value: Unlike for higher LVR loans, the lending criteria for borrowing 85% is less strict and LMI is significantly cheaper or you can avoid it completely.

 - 90% of the property value: You can borrow 90% LVR as long as you can meet certain lender requirements.
 This usually includes clean credit history, timely repayment of debts, 10% deposit and stable employment with a strong income.